Open every Saturday and Sunday from March–December, the Portland Saturday Market is the largest arts-and-crafts fair in the United States.

 Combining the vibes of an arts show, a live street concert and an open-air bazaar, this riverside market has been a beloved Rose City tradition since 1974.
 In fact, the market is considered the largest continually operating arts-and-crafts fair in the United States, drawing up to 750,000 visitors during its annual season.

 On any given Saturday — or Sunday — shoppers can tap their heels to bluegrass pickers and jazz musicians and sample ethnic eats like falafel or kielbasa while browsing wares handcrafted by more than 250 vendors.
-Top finds include vintage buttons and jewelry from My Favorite Button, silverware art by Spoonman Creations, vegan soap from Dirtyface Soap Company, twee illustrations from A Little Sun and delicate metal-and-gemstone jewelry from YedOmi, as well as locally themed apparel, ceramics, home décor and photography.
+Top finds include vintage buttons and jewelry from My Favorite Button, silverware art by Spoonman Creations, vegan soap from Dirtyface Soap Company, twee illustrations from A Little Sun, uniquely adorable caps for kids courtesy of Hoo Hats, sustainable creative yoga wear from May and Mary, organic teas sourced from nearby Mt.
+Hood by Mountain Mel’s Essential Goods and delicate metal-and-gemstone jewelry from YedOmi, as well as locally themed apparel, ceramics, home décor and photography.

 With such a variety of goods, the Saturday Market is naturally a great place to score gifts and souvenirs most any time of year, but for holiday shoppers (and procrastinators!) the market holds another favorite local tradition: the Festival of the Last Minute, a weeklong version of the market that runs through Christmas Eve.